top of page

 And sometimes those words help.
 But often, they don't.

-What does reach kids — consistently — is a story about a character who faces the same kind of fear and chooses to act anyway.
+What truly reaches kids — consistently — is a story about a character who faces the same kind of fear and chooses to act anyway.

 As a children's book author, I've spent years studying what makes young readers connect with characters.
-The ones who stick aren't the fearless heroes.
-They're the ones who are afraid — and go anyway.
+The ones who resonate aren't the fearless heroes.
+They're the ones who feel fear — and go anyway.

 Why Stories Work Better Than Lectures for Building Courage